Meledia/quick-plot/README.md

 # quick-plot ⚡📈

-Dead simple server-side data visualization with no system dependencies.
+Dead simple server-side rendering for data visualizations with no system dependencies.

 ## Getting Started